 Hot drinks are not out of the question either.
 Bring Tennessee Honey into your winter cocktails by using it as the base liquor or sweetener in a hot toddy or simply use it to spike hot coffee, tea, or apple cider.

 This is a very versatile liqueur and cocktail inspiration abounds.
 It can be used as a whiskey substitute in some of the best-known whiskey cocktails.
 You can also use it to add a little oomph by replacing a sweetener like honey or simple syrup in recipes.

 For more ideas, turn to other honey-flavored liqueurs like Barenjager and Benedictine.
 When used as a substitute for either, you will be adding that signature Jack Daniel's flavor, but this can work surprisingly well.
-Recipes such as the milk and honey and the honey dew me shooter are two good places to begin.
+Recipes such as the milk and honey and the honey citrus drop shooter are two good places to begin.

 A Sweet Option for All Drinkers